ray-project/ray/python/ray/util/sgd/torch/examples/benchmarks/README.rst

 Running benchmarks
 ==================

+RaySGD provides comparable or better performance than other existing solutions for parallel or distributed training.

 You can run ``ray/python/ray/util/sgd/torch/examples/benchmarks/benchmark.py`` for benchmarking the RaySGD TorchTrainer implementation.
 To benchmark training on a multi-node multi-gpu cluster, you can use the `Ray Autoscaler <https://ray.readthedocs.io/en/latest/autoscaling.html#aws>`_.

-DISCLAIMER: RaySGD does not provide any custom communication or optimization primitives.
+DISCLAIMER: RaySGD does not provide any custom communication primitives.
+If you see any performance issues, you may need to file them on the PyTorch github repository.

 Single Node Results
 -------------------